What is spondylolisthesis of the lumbar spine?

 - Alternative care, such as yoga, Pilates or chiropractic medicine

-If nonsurgical treatments fail to provide patients with relief from their spondylolisthesis symptoms, then surgery may be needed.
+If nonsurgical treatments are unable to provide patients with relief from their spondylolisthesis symptoms, surgery may be recommended.

-Traditional open back surgery is one option, but the minimally invasive procedures performed at Laser Spine Institute provide an alternative with many benefits.
-At Laser Spine Institute, we offer a variety of minimally invasive, outpatient surgeries that are used to treat spondylolisthesis and other degenerative spinal conditions.
-Our minimally invasive decompression (MID) procedures are performed to relieve pressure on the spinal cord or a nerve root, and include:
+Traditional open back procedures are one option, but the minimally invasive spine surgery performed at Laser Spine Institute provides an alternative with many benefits.
+At Laser Spine Institute, we offer a range of minimally invasive outpatient surgeries that are used to treat spondylolisthesis and other degenerative spinal conditions.
+Our minimally invasive decompression procedures are performed to relieve pressure on the spinal cord or a nerve root, and include:

-- Facet thermal ablation — Involves the deadening of a painful nerve ending within a facet joint and is most often performed in conjunction with one of the above MID procedures
+- Facet thermal ablation — involves the deadening of a painful nerve ending within a facet joint and is most often performed in conjunction with one of the above minimally invasive decompression procedures

-Laser Spine Institute also performs several minimally invasive stabilization (MIS) procedures to address a vertebra that has slipped out of place and other more advanced forms of spinal degeneration.
-To find out if you’re a candidate for a minimally invasive, outpatient surgery at Laser Spine Institute, contact us today.
+Laser Spine Institute also performs several minimally invasive stabilization procedures to address more severe cases of slippage as an alternative to traditional open spinal fusion.
+To find out if you’re a candidate for a minimally invasive outpatient surgery at Laser Spine Institute, contact us today and ask for your free MRI review.*